adlnet/xAPI-Spec/xAPI.md

 	<td>Required</td></tr>
 	<tr><td><a href="#object">object</a></td><td>Object</td>
 	<td>Activity, Agent, or another Statement that is the Object of the Statement.
-	Represents the "This" in "I Did This".
-Note that Objects which are provided as a value for this property should include an "objectType" property.
-If not specified, the Object is assumed to be an Activity.</td>
+	Represents the "This" in "I Did This".</td>
 	<td>Required</td></tr>
 	<tr><td><a href="#result">result</a></td><td>Object</td>
 	<td>Result Object, further details representing a measured outcome relevant to the specified Verb.</td>